 You’ve made it!
 Thanks for joining us for the ride and reading our Instagram hashtag guide.
 We hope we have given you a little more insight on how hashtags can really help boost your Instagram account.

-If want to learn more, or still need more convincing on how hashtag strategy check out our other blog posts!
+If want to learn more about improving your hashtag strategy check out our hashtag strategy guide.